shaun-wilson/BulkProps-Navisworks-Plugin/README.md

 # Download

-Download the compiled plugin from the [Releases](https://github.com/shaun-wilson/BulkProps-Navisworks-Plugin/releases/) page.
+Download compiled plugins for the current and previous versions from the [Releases](https://github.com/shaun-wilson/BulkProps-Navisworks-Plugin/releases/) page.

+## Versions

+The first version of this plugin (v1.0.0) was for Navisworks Manage 2022.
+Support for older releases is possible, but there is no intention of doing so.
+Newer releases may be supported on demand.

+The code on the master Git branch is the latest - currently v1.0.0 for Navisworks Manage 2022.
+Older stable versions will have code "archived" in separate branches.

 # Install

-Copy the contents of the zip file to the plugin folder of your Navisworks Manage install, eg `C:\Program Files\Autodesk\Navisworks Manage 2022\Plugins\BulkProps\BulkProps.dll`
+Copy the contents of the zip file to the plugin folder of your Navisworks Manage install, ie `C:\Program Files\Autodesk\Navisworks Manage {Version}\Plugins\BulkProps\BulkProps.dll`

 The plugin has not been tested with Navisworks Simulate.